What Are the Three Angels’ Messages in Revelation 14?

 And what is the message of the messengers in Revelation 14?
 They have “the everlasting gospel to preach to those who dwell on the earth—to every nation, tribe, tongue, and people” (verse 6, NKJV).

-Thus, these messengers are none other than God’s people, carrying the gospel to the world.
+Thus, these messengers are none other than God’s people fulfilling this commission.

 Let’s dive in and understand their messages more.